bdorney/CMS_GEM_Analysis_Framework/README.txt

         provided in the Summary File, "Observable" is from the set {EffGain, PD}, and "hvPoint" is either the value given to the command line argument "hvPoint" or one of the values given to the command line argument hvlist, or their respective entries in the Summary File.
-Note that the PD observable is only calculated for HV values found in the hvlist parameter.
+Note that PD corresponds to "discharge probability" induced by alpha-particles observable is only calculated for HV values found in the hvlist parameter.

         Additionally, inside each of the GainMap_HVPt<X> TDirectories you will find TGraph2D objects whose TNames follow the form: